 The challenge: make your thesis topic easily understandable in clear, concise and convincing French or English – and with the help of only one slide!
-Selections will be made in October.
+The selections will take place in January and February 2022 (one date per competitor).
 Participants will be filmed under competition conditions, and a multidisciplinary jury will choose finalists based on the videos, rating each participant’s performance according to the criteria in the official rules.

 Participants will also have a unique opportunity to take part in a day of training in public speaking given by media professionals.
 Their aim will be to help you present your work effectively.

-Prizes will be awarded to the top three presentations.
+Prizes will be awarded to the top three presentations in the final.
 A special audience award will also be given.

-The competition also serves to inform the general public about the wide and exciting range of scientific research being carried out.
+The aim is also to inform the general public about the wide and exciting range of scientific research being carried out.
 Last but not least, it is an opportunity for participants to meet PhD students working in other fields and learn about their work.

-Since 2016, the course is recognized by EPFL’s Doctoral School and participants in the MT180 competition may, if they so choose, receive an ECTS credit towards their doctoral degree.
+Since 2016, the course is recognized by the EPFL Doctoral School.
+Participants in the MT180 competition may receive an ECTS credit towards their doctoral degree.

 Conditions to receive credit are:

-- Participation in one of the workshops in English or French
+- To participate in one of the training course in English or in French.

 Media professionals will provide advice on word choice, body language and intonation – the sort of feedback that will also prove useful in your future career.

-“My Thesis in 180 Seconds” competitions have been held in number of countries, with French-language versions taking place so far in Canda, France, Belgium and Morocco.
+“My Thesis in 180 Seconds” competitions are implemented in several countries, with French-language versions taking place so far in Canada, France, Belgium and Morocco.